tafariberesford/My-API-Project/README.md

 #### MVP

-- User should be able to find recipes
-- User should be able to search for recipes
+- User should be able to search for recipes by typing in ingredients
-- Users should be able to see ingredients in recipes
+- Users should be able to see images of recipes

 #### PostMVP
 - User should be able to click on food recipes